Priming bias versus post-treatment bias in experimental designs: Experimental Designs and Causal Quantities of Interest

-where $d \in \{0,1\}$.
-The first quantity, $\tau(d)$, characterizes the post-test conditional average treatment effect (CATE) as a function of the pre-test effect modifier.
-The second quantity of interest, $\delta$, compares the CATE between two subpopulations with different levels of the pre-test moderator, which we sometimes refer to as the \emph{interaction}.
+where $m \in \{0,1\}$.
+The first quantity characterizes the post-test conditional average treatment effect (CATE) as a function of the pre-test value of the moderator.
+This CATE is the effect of land-based appeals on support for a politician (when unprimed) conditional on a level of true land insecurity.
+The second quantity of interest compares the CATE between two subpopulations with different levels of the pre-test moderator, which is often called an \emph{interaction}.
+These two quantities of interest formalize the dilemma about the choice of pre-test versus post-test experimental designs.
+Identifying $\tau(m)$ requires observing the true potential outcomes of interest ($Y^{*}_i(t)$) and true moderator ($M^{*}_{i}$) for the same unit, but this can never occur because the former requires $Z_{i} =1$ and the latter requires $Z_{i} = 0$.

-These two quantities of interest formalize the dilemma about the choice of experimental designs researchers must make because the potential outcomes of interest ($Y_i(t,1)$) and moderator ($D_i(0)$) can never be jointly observed for the same unit.
-While the pre-test design allows us to observe the ``true'' moderator, it may suffer from priming bias because asking questions about the moderator might change the causal effect of the treatment by cueing respondents.
-Thus, under the pre-test design, even the overall ATE cannot be identified for the ``true'' outcome of interest despite the randomization of the treatment.
-This overall ATE can be written as,

-Thus, under the pre-test design $\tau(d)$ and $\delta$ are also not identified.
-In contrast, under the post-test design, the overall ATE can be estimated without bias, and yet this design may result in post-test bias for $\tau(d)$ and $\delta$ when the treatment affects the moderator.
-In sum, the dilemma is that we are interested in how the effects on the post-test outcome vary by pre-test moderator levels, but we cannot simultaneously observe both designs for the same individual.
+While the pre-test design allows us to observe the true moderator, it may suffer from priming bias because asking questions about the moderator might change the causal effect of the treatment by cueing respondents.
+Thus, under the pre-test design, neither $\tau(m)$ nor $\delta$ nor even the ATE, $\E(Y^{*}_i(1) - Y^{*}_i(0))$, is identified.
+In contrast, under the post-test design, the ATE can be estimated without bias, and yet this design may result in post-test bias for $\tau(m)$ and $\delta$ when the treatment affects the moderator.